-If the "day and the hour" of Jesus' coming are unknown, how can we know when it will happen?
+If the "day and hour" of Jesus' coming are unknown, how can we know when it will happen?

 Email Received: